oceanprotocol/docs/rewards/df-challengedf.md

 ### Where to start?

-Head over to the [Challenges Page](https://df.oceandao.org/challenge-df) to learn more about Challenge DF, how to submit, and to see historical results.
+Head over to the [Challenges Page](https://df.oceandao.org/challenge-df) to learn more about Challenge DF, see historical results, and find out where you go to submit.

-If you're looking for a step-by-step guide on everything from understanding what a challenge entails to claiming your well-deserved rewards, be sure to check out [how to farm Challenge DF rewards](../user-guides/data-farming/how-to-challengedf.md).
+If you're looking for a step-by-step guide on what a challenge entails and how to claiming your well-deserved rewards, check out the [Challenge DF  user guide](../user-guides/data-farming/how-to-challengedf.md).
 It will provide you with all the necessary information you need to make the most out of the challenges.

-For a direct link to the Challenge DF README, [click here](https://github.com/oceanprotocol/predict-eth/blob/main/challenges/challenge-df.md).
+For a direct link to the Challenge DF README that you'll be using to submit your predictions, [click here](https://github.com/oceanprotocol/predict-eth/blob/main/challenges/challenge-df.md).

 ### Good lock and happy coding!